Nuclear mass and size corrections to the magnetic shielding: Breit-Pauli Hamiltonian with the homogenous magnetic field

-For a point spin $s=1/2$ particle: $g=2$, $\langle r_E^2\rangle =3/(4\,m^2)$, and $\chi = 1/(4\,m^3)$.
-A similar Hamiltonian for a system of spin $1/2$ particles was originally obtained by Hegstrom in Ref. \cite{hegstrom73}.
+For a point spin $s=1/2$ particle, $g=2$, $\langle r_E^2\rangle =3/(4\,m^2)$, and $\chi = 1/(4\,m^3)$.
+For a finite size particle $\langle r_E^2\rangle$ includes the mean square charge radius.
+An equivalent Hamiltonian for a system of spin $1/2$ point particles was originally obtained by Hegstrom in Ref. \cite{hegstrom73}.
 Our Hamiltonian in Eq. (\ref{11}), however, is valid for arbitrary spin particles and has a more compact form.

 The magnetic interaction resulting from $H_\mathrm{in}$ neglecting the terms quadratic in $\vec B$ is

 This is a general interaction Hamiltonian, which is valid for an arbitrary set of particles.
 In particular, one can obtain the bound electron g-factor or the magnetic shielding in atomic and molecular systems.
 In the next section we derive the atomic magnetic shielding with full account of the nuclear mass.